uhm-descartes/ee342/morea/axioms/reading-text.md

 the text mentions _events_, but not the space of events explicitly.

 You have the box about properties of probability laws on page 14 of the text.
-Do you notice that for (a) and (b) (and therefore (c)) as well, we have derived exact analogs in terms of identity functions?
-Can you write an analog for (d) in terms of identity functions and prove it?
+Do you notice that we have derived exact analogs of (a), (b) and (c) in terms of indicator functions?
+Can you write an analog for (d) in terms of indicator functions and prove it?